hacks-guide/Guide_3DS/docs/fr_FR/get-started.md

 ---
 noneSelected: Le modèle de la console doit être sélectionné.
 invalidVersion: Il semblerait que ce numéro de version soit invalide.
+cfwPrefixDetected: Your console may already have custom firmware installed.
+Please retry Section I. If you still only reach the HOME menu, click the link below and ask, in English, for assistance.
+inviteLinkText: Nintendo Homebrew on Discord
 otherPrefix: (Other)
 head:
   [